lukeod/vampiresurvivors-modding/arcana-system.md

 ## Data Storage and Configuration

 ### Arcana Data Structure
-Arcana configurations are stored in the DataManager:
+Based on code analysis, arcana configurations appear to be stored in the DataManager:

 ```csharp
 public JObject _allArcanasJson { get; set; }  // Raw JSON data for all arcanas